jrnecki/hellospring/README.md

-# hellospring
+# Introduction to Spring Project

-스프링 입문 강의를 듣고 정리한 프로젝트입니다.
+This is a project summary based on the introductory Spring course.

-- 스프링 프로젝트 생성
+- Spring project creation
-- 스프링 부트로 웹 서버 실행
+- Running a web server with Spring Boot
-- 회원 도메인 개발
+- Development of member domain
-- 웹 mvc 개발
+- Web MVC development
-- db 연동 - JDBC,JPA,spring data JPA
+- Database integration - JDBC, JPA, Spring Data JPA
-- 테스트 케이스 작성
+- Writing test cases